Page Illustration

 What is Accident Forgiveness?

-Accident forgiveness is an optional add-on to your car insurance policy that is available for eligible drivers.
-At-fault car accidents have a BIG impact on your insurance because they change your rating as a driver.
 Even if you do all you can to avoid an accident, if you are determined to be at fault, your insurance rate would normally increase upon renewal or when purchasing a new policy.
-If you are in your first at-fault collision and you have Accident Forgiveness, your insurance provider would not count it against you, meaning your rating as a driver is not impacted and your premium will be unaffected by the accident.
+If you are in your first at-fault collision and you have Accident Forgiveness, your insurance provider would not count it against you, meaning your rating as a driver is not impacted, and your premium will be unaffected by the accident.

-How Does It Work?
+How Does Accident Forgiveness Work?

 Here’s an example of how Accident Forgiveness could help you in a collision: